The essential guide for expats and foreigners buying property in Singapore

 Two standout condos in Amber and Meyer Road

 - Silversea: Perhaps the top recent build in the area, Silversea features luxurious interiors, resort-grade amenities and stunning sea views – all within an easy walk of the East Coast Road shopping and dining.
+View the penthouse for sale at Silversea.

 - Meyer Mansion: This new launch project will offer rare 1br apartments with sea views through to spacious 4br residences, in a spectacular setting where 75% of the site has been given over to wowfactor facilities and landscaping.
 See the listings, unit mix, pricing and availability.